 Find out about Burnham-On-Sea beach, plus where you can walk dogs, paddle, and enjoy great beach walks.

 Burnham-On-Sea Main Beach

 This is Burnham's award-winning beach.
-A mainly sandy beach which is patrolled by lifeguards 10am-6pm from May 1st to September 30th (denoted by yellow and red flags).
+A mainly sandy beach which is patrolled by lifeguards 10am-6pm over the summer (denoted by yellow and red flags).
 The famous pier is just a few short steps away and there are various shops and cafes close by.
 Dogs are banned from this beach all year round.
 Parking is available on the seafront and next to B&M supermarket.
-This is a great swimming and paddling beach.
+This is a great paddling and family beach.
 There's a seperate area for boats and jet skis to launch.
 Public toilets and showers are available at the Tourist Information Centre.
 Take note that it is dangerous to approach the sea at low tide.